EMcMartin/CSIS321-Arena_Reservation_System/README.md

 # Arena_Reservation_System
-**What are you Building?**
+**What are you building?**

-We are building a simple reservation system for people to schedule the access to the arena
+We are building a simple reservation system for people to schedule access to the arena

 **Why are you building it?**